As Jews, descendants of those who escaped from Egyptian bondage, we are committed to helping combat Human Trafficking, the modern-day slavery.

 Women’s League also encourages the media (television, radio, newspapers, social media, blogs, etc.) to:

 We endorse changing the economic models that contribute to unfair labor practices resembling slavery (i.e. WSR: Worker-Driven Social Responsibility model).
-For instance, asking to see a beauty technician’s license may prevent a consumer from patronizing those who employ slave labor.
+For instance, asking to see a beauty technician’s license may prevent a consumer from supporting slave labor.

 Therefore, be it resolved, members of Women’s League for Conservative Judaism: